 Located on MacDonald Spit, Between Beaches Alaska is in one sense, self-explanatory.

-On one side of the property’s lodging accommodations including three luxury cabins and two luxury/Glamping Tents, is a beach facing Kachemak Bay, while the other side faces Kasitsna Bay.
+On one side of the property’s lodging accommodations including six luxury cabins and Beach House, is a beach facing Kachemak Bay, while the other side faces Kasitsna Bay.
 The beaches are literally a few steps away from each other.
-It doesn’t matter which side of the spit your cabin or tent is on, you’re welcome to venture to either beach and enjoy private seating and campfire areas.
+It doesn’t matter which side of the spit your cabin is on, you’re welcome to venture to either beach and enjoy private seating and campfire areas.
 If it’s windy on one beach, it will be calm on the other.
 On each side you’ll view stunning scenery with majestic snow-capped mountains rising in the distance and abundant wildlife.

 Most guests get here by taking the short, scenic water taxi ride from Homer.
 The water taxi can pull right up to the beach near the cabins and you can easily walk your luggage inside.
 Some folks, though, take a flight to Seldovia from Homer or Anchorage.
-From Seldovia a complimentary shuttle service will transport you to MacDonald Spit and the doorstep of your cabin or tent.
+From Seldovia a complimentary shuttle service will transport you to MacDonald Spit and the doorstep of your cabin.

 Luxury Cabins with Stories

-The property is comprised of three 12’ X 16’ cabins; each specifically nestled so that no trees had to becut down to accommodate their location.
+The property is comprised of six cabins; each specifically nestled so that no trees had to be cut down to accommodate their location.
 Each cabin sleeps 3 comfortably including one full and a single size bed.

-All cabins feature an outdoor hammock and fully equipped kitchenette: a small 2-burner stove, mini fridge, coffeemaker, microwave, and electric tea kettle as well as pots and pans, dishes, utensils, silverware as and cups and glasses.
+You’ll also find a fully equipped kitchenette: a small 2-burner stove, mini fridge, coffeemaker, and electric tea kettle as well as pots and pans, dishes, utensils, silverware as and cups and glasses.
 Even pantry essentials like spices, olive oil, paper products, and the all-important coffee are included.
 Bathrooms come with towels, soap, and shampoos.
 You will only need to bring groceries, drinks, and personal gear for your stay at Between Beaches Alaska.